Store Object - Make a Checkers Blockchain

 Make sure you have all you need before proceeding with the exercise:

-In the Starport introduction section you learned how to start a brand-new blockchain.
+In the Ignite CLI introduction section you learned how to start a completely new blockchain.
 Now it is time to dive deeper and explore how you can create a blockchain to play a decentralized game of checkers.

 A good start to developing a checkers blockchain is to define the ruleset of the game.
 There are many versions of the rules.
-Choose a very simple set of basic rules (opens new window) to not get lost in the rules of checkers or the proper implementation of the board state.
+Choose a very simple set of basic rules (opens new window) to avoid getting lost in the rules of checkers or the proper implementation of the board state.

 Use a ready-made implementation (opens new window) with the additional rule that the board is 8x8 and played on black cells.
 This code will not need adjustments.
 Copy this rules file into a